pattanan-pr/pattanan-pr/README.md

 - A passionate Self-taught mobile developer
 - Like making art!
 - Currently learning Web Development by Self
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)
+- I’m currently open for an Intern or a new job opportunity.

 <br><br>